-This guidance focuses on local governments participating in the State of Washington cost-sharing, multiple-employer pension plans.
+The guidance in sections 3.4.2.10 through 3.4.2.80 focuses mostly on local governments participating in the State of Washington cost-sharing, multiple-employer pension plans.
 However, the concepts are also applicable to single employer plans.